rosco-m68k/rosco_m68k/README.md

 # Really Old-School Computer - M68K
 ## A Motorola 68k Single-Board Computer

-> **Note**: This is the **develop** branch, where the latest development files live.
-It is not guaranteed to contain stable code or working designs at any given point.
-If you are looking for code to use with you board or stable designs, these can be found on the [current release branch](https://github.com/rosco-m68k/rosco_m68k/tree/release/revision-1.01).
-Code built or PCBs manufactured from the develop branch are likely to contain development and pre-production bugs, be incomplete, or just plain not work.
-Code and designs here are liable to change in utterly-incompatible ways without notice!
+> **Note**: This is the **release** branch for Revision 1 boards with firmware 1.1.
+If you have a revision 1 and are running firmware 1.1, this is the branch to use for example code and standard libraries.

 <a href="https://www.tindie.com/stores/rosco/?ref=offsite_badges&utm_source=sellers_roscopeco&utm_medium=badges&utm_campaign=badge_large"><img src="https://d2ss6ovg47m0r5.cloudfront.net/badges/tindie-larges.png" alt="I sell on Tindie" width="200" height="104"></a>